lucy980509/wafer-defect-inference-cuda/README.md

 Therefore, FP32 was selected as the preferred inference configuration for the current workload.

-Numerical Accuracy
+📊 Numerical Accuracy

 FP16 outputs were compared against the FP32 reference.

+Maximum Absolute Error

-At Batch 64, the maximum observed absolute output difference was:
+At Batch 64:

 1.172e-02

-Model-level classification results remained highly similar:
+Model-Level Comparison
 Metric	FP32	FP16
 Accuracy	85.08%	85.06%
 Weighted F1	0.8544	0.8542

-The FP16 model therefore maintained similar classification quality while providing no throughput advantage in the tested workload.
+The FP16 model maintained similar classification quality while providing no throughput advantage in the tested workload.

-Key Findings
+📈 Key Findings
-1. The initial bottleneck was not GPU compute
+1. The Initial Bottleneck Was Not GPU Compute

 The original pipeline spent most of its time loading and decoding images.

 At Batch 64:

-Preprocessing:  10.717 ms
+CPU preprocessing: 10.717 ms
 GPU inference:       0.482 ms

+The GPU was therefore frequently waiting for the input pipeline.

-2. RAM caching experimentally isolated the bottleneck
+2. RAM Caching Experimentally Isolated the Bottleneck

-After removing disk I/O:
+After removing disk I/O from the timed path:

+Preprocessing:
-Preprocessing:  10.717 ms → 0.028 ms
+10.717 ms → 0.028 ms

+E2E latency:
-E2E latency:    11.236 ms → 0.359 ms
+11.236 ms → 0.359 ms

-This provided experimental evidence that disk I/O and image decoding dominated the original pipeline.
+This provided strong experimental evidence that disk I/O and image decoding dominated the original pipeline.

-3. H2D transfer was not the main limitation
+3. H2D Transfer Was Not the Main Limitation

 H2D transfer represented only a small portion of the measured latency.

-Consequently, additional memory-transfer optimization was not expected to produce a large end-to-end improvement for this workload.
+Therefore, additional host-to-device transfer optimization was not expected to produce a large end-to-end improvement for this workload.

-4. FP16 was not faster despite Tensor Core-capable execution
+4. FP16 Was Not Faster Despite Tensor Core-Capable Execution

 Nsight profiling showed Tensor Core-capable FP16 kernels, but the overall FP16 pipeline remained slower than FP32.

 This demonstrates that theoretical hardware capability does not automatically translate into application-level speedup.

-5. Optimization must be workload-specific
+5. Optimization Must Be Workload-Specific

 The final configuration was selected based on measured behavior:

 Current workload:
-Lightweight CNN + 24×24 input
+Lightweight CNN
+24 × 24 × 1 input

-Best measured configuration:
+Preferred configuration:
 FP32
-Performance Summary
+🧪 Performance Engineering Summary

 The major performance transition was: